tiwari-aryan/Kernels-and-Image-Processing/README.md

 ## How to Use The Program

-    python main.py sample_image.jpg
+    python main.py sample_image.jpg kernel_name

-You can replace `sample_image.jpg` with your desired file.
+You can replace `sample_image.jpg` with your desired file and `kernel_name` with the name of the filter you wish to apply to the image.
+The kernel name can be one of the following: `blur`, `outline`, `emboss`, or `sharpen`.